I am Dmitry Moskalchuk

 Additionally, I learned Ruby and the Ruby on Rails platform, which was an enriching experience.
 In my view, Ruby is one of the most feature-rich programming languages, though it often remains overshadowed by Python.
 Ruby's versatility makes it excellent for various automation and production tasks, and I regret that it hasn't received the same attention as Python.
 Despite this, Ruby remains a powerful language, and I continue to use it in my projects.

-I am grateful to Adam Blum, who who demonstrated through his example that open-source projects can also be commercial ones.
+I am grateful to Adam Blum, who demonstrated through his example that open-source projects can also be commercial ones.
 His example reshaped my view of how open-source and commercial projects can coexist and led me to the next level of professional development, where I started my own open-source project, CrystaX NDK.

 Unison